facelessuser/Rummage/docs/src/markdown/usage.md

 Then the main dialog's `Replace with` text box will become the `Replace plugin` text box with an associated file picker.
 Here you can point to your replace plugin file.

+Replace plugins aren't meant to be full, complex modules that import lots of other relative files.
+They are meant to be a single, compact script, but inside that script, you can import anything that is *already* installed in your Python environment.

 ![Enable Replace Plugin](/images/plugin_input.png)

 #### Writing a Plugin